jieliangbio/jieliang.github.io/_pages/publications.md

 ### 2016

-4) **Liang, J**., Li, D., Wang, M., Zhang, X., Hou, J.*, 2016.
+4) **Liang, J**., Li, D., Wang, M., Zhang, X., Hou, J., 2016.
 Application of orthogonal design to the extraction and HPLC analysis of sedimentary pigments from lakes of the Tibetan Plateau.
 Science China Earth Sciences, 59, 1195-1205.

 3) **Liang, J**.,Hou, J, Li, D, Wang M, 2016.
 Review on investigating changes in lake ecosystems using sedimentary pigments.
 Quaternary Sciences (in Chinese), doi: 10.11928/j.issn.1001-7410.2016.03